watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/google-search/README.md

 ## Pre-Requisite Steps

-Follow the steps listed in the [Before you start](https://developers.google.com/custom-search/v1/introduction#before_you_start) section to create the custom programmable search engine as well as the API key to identify your application
+Follow the steps listed in the [Before you start](https://developers.google.com/custom-search/v1/introduction#before_you_start) section to create the custom programmable search engine ( and thereafter obtain the ID of that Programmable Search Engine) as well as the API key to identify your application.

 ## Other Setup Info